 Most of these 33 1/3 reviews were originally published on The Fiddleback‘s blog while I was the music editor there.
 Now that The ‘Back is closing up shop, for at least a little while, if not longer, I thought I’d start archiving the old entries over here, and posting new ones, as well.

 In their original forms, these capsule reviews were published in groups of five, which were sometimes themed.
 As such, the reviews never followed the published order of the series.
 Each set of reviews also had a brief introduction, but I thought for ease of archiving, I’d just publish the actual reviews in series order.
-Also, I’ll add new capsules as I write them and publish them on the blog.
+Also, I’ll add new capsules as I write them.
 Reviews reprinted from The Fiddleback will be marked with an asterisk.
-Finally, these reviews aren’t meant to go into too much depth, but to provide some guidance for folks interested in exploring the 33 1/3 series, but who might be a bit overwhelmed, or not know where to start.
+Finally, these reviews aren’t meant to go into too much depth, but to provide some guidance for folks interested in exploring the 33 1/3 series, and who might be a bit overwhelmed, or not know where to start.

 #1 | Dusty Springfield’s Dusty in Memphis | Warren Zanes*